Last Updated on March 8, 2023 by Sam

 The length of the drive really depends on how long you spend enjoying the scenery and which route you decide to take.
 Fortunately there is no need to reach Flam particularly early, as there isn’t really anything to do in the village until the next day!
 As a result, you can take your time on the drive and take whichever route suits you best.

 The main reason for visiting the tiny village of Flam is the chance to take a scenic train journey on the Flam Railway.
-It’s been described as the most beautiful train ride in the world and passes through some of the country’s most incredible scenery, so it’s certainly worthy of a place on any Norway itinerary!
+It’s been described as the most beautiful train ride in the world and passes through some of the country’s most incredible scenery, so it’s certainly worthy of a place on any one week Norway itinerary!

 Although the journey only lasts approximately 1 hour one-way from Flam to Myrdal, the ever-changing views are beyond spectacular.
 As you ascend towards Myrdal you’ll be treated to amazing views of towering mountains, rushing waterfalls, a glacial river and more.